 As the range of activities I took on expanded, I made contact with other retirees who were at various stages of this life-changing experience.
 Clearly some were making far more productive and satisfying use of their retirement than others.
 It occurred to me that many of us entering retirement, or already in it, could do with a bit of guidance on how to handle this new phase in our lives.

 I formed the view that for a lot of people, although by no means all, the subject needed to be approached in a positive, pro-active manner; in fact, actually tackled as a kind of life project.
 Hence my use of that very word in the title, Tackling Retirement.

-I use this word to help establish the kind of mindset I believe is necessary to create a successful retirement.
-This can be an elusive goal, particularly if we have no clear idea of what we want to do, or the kind of lifestyle we want to lead as a non-working person.
+I use this word to help establish the kind of mindset I believe many people need to create a successful retirement.
+This can be an elusive goal, particularly if we have no clear idea of what we want to do, or the kind of lifestyle we want to lead, as a non-working person.

 Whilst many of us will have had cause to contemplate our anticipated financial needs in the future, it isn’t uncommon for us to have little more than vague thoughts about what life would actually be like when work stops.

 and social-minded people.

 For them, the prospect of more time for these pursuits can be appealing, from the outset giving structure in their new work-free lives.
 Also, some are fortunate to find suitable part-time work.